univault-org/md-next/content/posts/foundation_math_understanding.md

   A convex function looks like a bowl.
 For any two points on the curve, the line segment between them lies above the curve.

 - **Key Benefit:**
-  With convex functions, you know that if you find a point where the function is as low as possible in a small area, it’s the lowest point overall.
+  With convex functions, you know that if you find a point where the function is as low as possible in a small area, it's the lowest point overall.

 ---